SCP-CN-Tech/Interwiki/README.md

 ## Styling the Interwiki

-The Interwiki, by default, does not have any styling.
-To style it, a `styleFrame` must be added.
+The Interwiki, by default, only has default Wikidot styling.
+To style it further, a `styleFrame` must be added.
 A `styleFrame` applies CSS styling to the `interwikiFrame`.

 To add a `styleFrame` to a Wikidot page: